Day traders put stamp on market with unprecedented stock frenzy

 New day traders also flocked to the Warsaw Stock Exchange this year, seeking a shield against inflation and negative interest rates, according to a survey, with almost half of those surveyed holding shares traded on a more speculative platform for smaller entities, a jump from a year ago.

-Back in America, Alex Castro, 28, better hope his acumen sticks.
-The Miami-resident recently quit his job to focus on day-trading, and now says he makes his living buying and selling momentum plays on stocks like Tesla, DocuSign and Salesforce.com.
+Back in America, Alex Castro, 28, had better hope his acumen sticks.
+The Miami resident recently quit his job to focus on day trading, and now says he makes his living buying and selling momentum plays on stocks like Tesla, DocuSign and Salesforce.com.

 “Sometimes,” he says, “the money I make in a day is money that my mom, for instance, doesn’t see in a whole month.”